 As we rounded a small bend the boat started to slow down and drift towards the river bank on the left-hand side.
 Sleepily an American crocodile opened one eye, eyed us up and down (as if to say oh not, not again) and went back to sleep again.
 He was a big one!
 One that you would not want to come to close to at any time.
 Showtime!
 He turned around came gliding towards us just enough to scare most of us on the boat, flipped his tail and went back to his beach to doze.
 Just what we all needed, a bit of excitement for the morning.

 There are over 150 species of birds in the canyon and our driver pointed them out as we sailed down the river (unfortunately he could only speak Spanish so we were lost on the type of bird that he was pointing out).

-Slowing down again he pointed up towards the trees and there swinging from side to side were a couple of spider monkeys.
+Slowing down again he pointed upward to the trees and there swinging from side to side were a couple of spider monkeys.
 Why are spider monkeys called ‘spider monkeys’?
 If you look at them hanging upside down from their tails they look like spiders with their arms and legs hanging down.